Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 {{< highlight python >}}

 # We parse starting from the lowest valid precedence possible.
-# This means that it will only stop once we reach EOF, since Precendence.NONE is lower.
+# This means that it will only stop once we reach EOF, since Precedence.NONE is lower.
 def parse(self) -> Expression:
     return self.parseExpression(Precedence.SUBTRACTION)
 {{< /highlight>}}